John Wayne: 1950s

-He lost the leading role of Jimmy Ringo in The Gunfighter (1950) to Gregory Peck due to his refusal to work for Columbia Pictures because its chief, Harry Cohn, had mistreated him years before when he was a young contract player.
-Cohn had bought the project for Wayne, but Wayne's grudge was too deep, and Cohn sold the script to Twentieth Century Fox, which cast Peck in the role Wayne badly wanted, but for which he refused to bend.
+Wayne lost the leading role of Jimmy Ringo in The Gunfighter (1950) to Gregory Peck because he refused to work for Columbia Pictures.
+Its chief, Harry Cohn, had mistreated him years earlier when he was a young contract player.
+Cohn had bought the project for Wayne, but Wayne's grudge was too deep, and Cohn sold the script to Twentieth Century Fox, which cast Peck in the role Wayne wanted but for which he refused to bend.

-Batjac, the production company co-founded by Wayne in 1952, was named after the fictional shipping company Batjak in Wake of the Red Witch (1948), a film based on the novel by Garland Roark.
-(A spelling error by Wayne's secretary was allowed to stand, accounting for the variation.)
+Batjac, the production company co-founded by Wayne in 1952, was named after the fictional shipping company Batjak in Wake of the Red Witch (1948), based on the novel by Garland Roark.
+A spelling error by Wayne's secretary was allowed to stand, accounting for the variation.
 Batjac (and its predecessor, Wayne-Fellows Productions) was the arm through which Wayne produced many films for himself and other stars.
-Its best-known non-Wayne productions were Seven Men From Now (1956), which started the classic collaboration between director Budd Boetticher and star Randolph Scott, and Gun the Man Down (1956) with contract player James Arness as an outlaw.
+Its best-known non-Wayne productions were Seven Men From Now (1956), which began the classic collaboration between director Budd Boetticher and star Randolph Scott, and Gun the Man Down (1956) with contract player James Arness as an outlaw.

-One of Wayne's most popular roles was in The High and the Mighty (1954), directed by William Wellman, and based on a novel by Ernest K. Gann.
+One of Wayne's most popular roles was in The High and the Mighty (1954), directed by William Wellman and based on a novel by Ernest K. Gann.
 His portrayal of a heroic copilot won widespread acclaim.
 Wayne also portrayed aviators in Flying Tigers (1942), Flying Leathernecks (1951), Island in the Sky (1953), The Wings of Eagles (1957), and Jet Pilot (1957).

 He appeared in nearly two dozen of John Ford's films over 20 years, including She Wore a Yellow Ribbon (1949), The Quiet Man (1952), and The Searchers (1956).
-The latter film was the first one in which he called someone "Pilgrim", and is often considered to contain Wayne's finest and most complex performance.
+The latter was the first film in which he called someone "Pilgrim", and is often considered to contain his finest and most complex performance.

 On May 14, 1958, Hal Kanter's I Married a Woman starring George Gobel and Diana Dors had its Los Angeles opening.
-In it, Wayne had a cameo as himself.
-On October 2, John Huston's The Barbarian and the Geisha, in which Wayne played the lead and clashed with his director all the way, had its New York opening.
+Wayne appeared in a cameo as himself.
+On October 2, John Huston's The Barbarian and the Geisha, in which Wayne played the lead and clashed with Huston throughout production, had its New York opening.

 Howard Hawks's Rio Bravo premiered on March 18, 1959.
-In it, Wayne plays the lead with a supporting cast including Dean Martin, Ricky Nelson, Angie Dickinson, Walter Brennan and Ward Bond.
+Wayne played the lead, supported by Dean Martin, Ricky Nelson, Angie Dickinson, Walter Brennan, and Ward Bond.
 Ford's The Horse Soldiers had its world premiere in Shreveport, Louisiana on June 18.
-Set during the Civil War, Wayne shares the lead with William Holden.
+Set during the Civil War, Wayne shared the lead with William Holden.

 Wayne notoriously portrayed Genghis Khan in The Conqueror (1956), which was panned by critics.